adnir-andrade/safehouse/docs/backend.rst

     docker compose up

+.. note:: text
-*Note: The DB user and password in `docker-compose.yml` and `database.yml` are left as default for ease of use.*
+    *The DB user and password in `docker-compose.yml` and `database.yml` are left as default for ease of use.*

 5. Migrate and seed the database: